ylaksana/ylaksana/README.md

 ![Header](https://raw.githubusercontent.com/ylaksana/ylaksana/main/master/resources/intro.jpg "Header")

 Hello there, I'm Yohannes!
 I graduated from the University of Texas at Austin with the bachelor's degree in Neuroscience and am now starting to pursue a Master's in Computer Science.
-I'm looking for new opportunities and experiences with an interest in software and game development and am open to discovering other fields such as data science.
+I'm looking for new opportunities and experiences with an interest in website and app development and am open to discovering other fields such as data science.
 I want to broaden my horizons and know more about the tech industry outside of the classroom.

 ![Header](https://raw.githubusercontent.com/ylaksana/ylaksana/main/master/resources/projects.jpg "Header")
 <details>